salvo-rs/website/docs/book/concepts/request.md

 #### Requirements

-To use the extractors you need to add `"oapi" feature` in your `cargo.toml`
+To use the extractors you need to add `"oapi" feature` in your `Cargo.toml`

 ```rust
 salvo = {version = "*", features = ["oapi"]}